freerange/site/soups/weeknotes/week-420.snip.markdown

 James and I started our new contract at [GDS][gds] this week.
 We've been asked to investigate how manuals are published on GOV.UK with a view to removing complexity and possible duplication.

 We spent the majority of the week working on this project.
-Getting up to speed with the software, speaking to a number of different people to gather information and even starting to make some small improvements to some of the apps.
+Getting up to speed with the software, speaking to a number of different people to gather information, and even starting to make small improvements to some of the apps.

 ## CoTech